Paul Modrowski: Appeals

-Following his 1995 conviction, Modrowski exhausted all of his regular set of appeals without success.
+Between 2001 and 2022, Modrowski exhausted all of his regular set of appeals without success.
 His appeals were filed without supporting documents or affidavits and his final appeal to the highest supreme court was filed one day late.

 After exhausting his regular set of appeals, Modrowski filed five unsuccessful clemency petitions to the Governor of Illinois.
 He recently submitted his sixth clemency petition and is also seeking out a post-conviction appeal through legal counsel and the University of Illinois Innocence Project, in which he requests to have his DNA tested.

+Release

+After exhausting his appeals, Modrowski filed a motion for post-conviction relief in 2022.
+On June 28, 2024, Modrowski’s sentence was reduced to 60 years.
+In his decision, Cook County Judge Marc Martin noted factors such as the prosecution's failure to prove Modrowski's presence at the murder, the absence of consideration of Modrowski's autism diagnosis at the trial, as well as Modrowski's lack of violent history as an inmate.

+After more than 3 decades of imprisonment, Modrowski was released from Stateville Correctional Center on July 2nd, 2024.